-Visitors to The Bowes Museum this summer can wallow in a trip down memory lane at the major Toy Tales exhibition.
+Visitors to The Bowes Museum were able to wallow in a trip down memory lane at this major exhibition.

-Whether you’re two or seventy-two, there’s bound to be a favourite among the wide range of puppets, props and stage sets on show, which fires the imagination.
-Younger audiences are sure to have fun comparing the baby boomers’ preferences from yesteryear - with their shaky sets and visible puppet strings - to their modern counterparts reinvented for today’s generation.
+Whether you’re two or seventy-two, there was bound to be a favourite among the wide range of puppets, props and stage sets on show, which fired the imagination.
+Younger audiences had fun comparing the baby boomers’ preferences from yesteryear - with their shaky sets and visible puppet strings - to their modern counterparts reinvented for today’s generation.

 Remember the days before daytime TV, when Watch with Mother was a post-lunch treat before an afternoon nap?
-Then come along and renew your acquaintance with Andy Pandy, Bill and Ben the Flowerpot Men and Rag, Tag and Bobtail.
-Reminisce about memories of grainy black and white TV images of puppets such as Muffin the Mule and Pinky and Perky, compared to the hi-definition colour of today’s favourites like Charlie and Lola and 64 Zoo Lane.
+You could have renewed your acquaintance with Andy Pandy, Bill and Ben the Flowerpot Men and Rag, Tag and Bobtail.
+Reminisced about memories of grainy black and white TV images of puppets such as Muffin the Mule and Pinky and Perky, compared to the hi-definition colour of today’s favourites like Charlie and Lola and 64 Zoo Lane.

 Or how about that much-loved favourite Paddington Bear, with his luggage label and his marmalade sandwiches, Sooty and Sweep, Basil Brush, The Magic Roundabout, Teletubbies, Postman Pat and current favourite In the Night Garden?

-All these and more are represented in various forms, including puppets, videos, original scripts, story boards, props and drawings.
+All these and more were represented in various forms, including puppets, videos, original scripts, story boards, props and drawings.

-The exhibition will also pay tribute to the animator, puppeteer and author Oliver Postgate, who died in December 2008.
+The exhibition also paid tribute to the animator, puppeteer and author Oliver Postgate, who died in December 2008.
 Postgate, together with Peter Firmin, set up the company Smallfilms in a disused cowshed at Firmin’s home in Kent, producing animated footage on a shoestring budget to great acclaim.
 Their successes include Bagpuss, once voted the most popular children’s TV programme of all time.
-Peter Firmin is kindly lending the Museum his collection of The Clangers, Ivor the Engine and Noggin the Nog, for this unique exhibition.
+Peter Firmin kindly lent the Museum his collection of The Clangers, Ivor the Engine and Noggin the Nog, for this unique exhibition.

-Artist Linda Birch, whose popular painting workshops at the Museum always have a waiting list, is loaning some original Bagpuss story boards relating to her time as an illustrator of the famous feline.
+Artist Linda Birch, whose popular painting workshops at the Museum always have a waiting list, loaned some original Bagpuss story boards relating to her time as an illustrator of the famous feline.